 The South Bend Mishawaka Area is divided into tourism sectors.
-Certec identified tourism and travel businesses operating in 2019 from a review of local tourism publications as well as several individual business brochures.
-This information was used to update the 2017 database developed for the previous year's study.
+Certec identified tourism and travel businesses operating in 2021 from a review of local tourism publications as well as several individual business brochures.
+This information was used to update the 2019 database developed for the previous year's study.

 Certec designed surveys to collect business data from a stratified random sample of these businesses.
-The questionnaires are available in Appendix D. The information was collected through Visit South Bend Mishawaka with the assistance of Rob DeCleene, Executive Director.
-Mail interviews were received from the owner and/or manager of each of those establishments during the period March through July 2020.
+The information was collected through Visit South Bend Mishawaka with the assistance of Rob DeCleene, Executive Director.
+Mail interviews were received from the owner and/or manager of each of those establishments during the period February through April 2022.
 The interview had as its primary focus the number of units sold (lodging rooms) or visitors to the facility.
-Complete interviews were obtained from 54.5 percent of the businesses in the sample.
+Complete interviews were obtained from 58.2 percent of the businesses in the sample.

 Once the processing of these data sets was complete, participant days by type of business were determined.
 The results of this analysis are presented in Chart 3.
-Total participant days in 2019 exceeded 8.58 million an increase over 2017.
-Attractions, after adjusting for multiple visits, accounted for nearly 43 percent of all visitor days, followed by pass-through travelers (20 percent).
-The lodging and VFR sectors also provided a substantial number of participant days-20 percent (up from 19%) and 16 percent, respectively.
+Total participant days in 2021 exceeded 8.44 million-a decrease from 2019.
+Attractions, after adjusting for multiple visits, accounted for nearly 44 percent of all visitor days, followed by pass-through travelers (21 percent).
+The lodging and VFR sectors also provided a substantial number of participant days-18 percent (down from 20%) and 16 percent, respectively.

-Destination travelers to St. Joseph County totaled over 5.3 million persons (5,308,091) compared to over 4.8 million (4,815,871) in 2017-a growth of 5.1 percent annually.
-In addition, over 1.7 million pass-through travelers visited the county (1,744,625) compared to 1,735,945 in 2017.
-The information on participant days in Chart 3 in combination with the expenditure data in Chart 2 shows the importance of lodging guests and their much higher spending per person per day.
-Even though they account for less than half as many visitors to the county than does the attractions sector, the spending impact of lodging guests on the local economy is greater than that of attraction visitors.
-This relationship continued to strength-en between 2017 and 2019.
+Destination travelers to St. Joseph County totaled over 5.2 million persons (5,216,540) compared to over 5.3 million (5,308,091) in 2019-a decrease of 0.9 percent annually.
+In addition, over 1.7 million pass-through travelers visited the county (1,762,071) compared to 1,744,625 in 2019.